 What admissions test are there at Cambridge University?

-Cambridge operates both Pre-interview and At-interview assessments.
-In recent years courses have switched from offering a Pre-interview and At-interview assessment and vice versa, so please do check the university and college websites to confirm what type of test you will be required to sit.
+Cambridge operates both Pre-interview (called: Pre-Registration Tests) and At-interview (called: Cambrdige College Registered) assessments.
+In recent years courses have switched from offering a Pre-Registration to Cambridge College Registered assessment and vice versa, so please do check the university and college websites to confirm what type of test you will be required to sit.
 Below are listed the undergraduate courses that require a Pre-interview and At-interview assessments: